Testing (updated 9/24)

 - *On Monday, Oct.
 11, Springfield College, including the Testing Center, will be closed in recognition of Indigenous Peoples Day.
 As such, there will be no testing on Oct.
 11. Testing will resume on Wednesday, Oct.
 13 and Thursday, Oct.
 14 from 9:30am-11:30am and again from 1:00pm-3:00pm.

 - Testing will be individual PCR testing through the Broad Institute.

 Any student who has tested positive over the summer should provide documentation of their positive test to the Health Center (email email@example.com).
 Per CDC recommendations, asymptomatic testing is not recommended for 90 days from the date of a positive test.
 Any student within their 90 day period will be exempt from pre-arrival and arrival testing.
 Unvaccinated students will be exempt from surveillance testing until their 90 day period ends.

 A trained campus Contact Tracing team will work in concert with the Springfield Department of Public Health and the Health Center to identify anyone who has been directly exposed to someone with COVID-19.

-An appropriate quarantine living space will be designated.
-Currently, a 10 day quarantine will be required and we will follow the guidelines set by the Centers for Disease Control and the Massachusetts Department of Public Health to determine when a student can be released from quarantine and return to normal activities on campus.
+An appropriate quarantine living space will be designated as needed.
+Currently, a 10-day quarantine will be required and we will follow the guidelines set by the Centers for Disease Control and the Massachusetts Department of Public Health to determine when a student can be released from quarantine and return to normal activities on campus.
 During quarantine, a student must remain in their designated quarantine space.
 They may not enter any other campus buildings or participate in any in-person activities (including in-person classes, athletics/club sports, in-person employment, and campus activities).